Luftare/shadow/README.md

 # Shadow game

-Multiplayer survival game. https://luftare.github.io/shadow/ (WIP).
+Multiplayer survival game.

+## Install

+- cd server
+- npm install
+- npm run dev
+- --> localhost:8000

 ## Backlog

 ### Multiplayer

+- client displays all opponents with most recent position
-- add socket.io connection between client and server
+- server tracks game state
-- add server that keeps up with the game state
+- server sends updated game state to all clients in interval
 - server buffers players' last 10 positions and tracks the # of each step
 - clients play back remote players' position buffer with reduced move wait time to catch up delayed data
 - scoring a hit to a remote player is determined by local player's state of the remote players
 - remote players receive damage upon click on them
 - server will track hp and message deaths
+- clients remove dead opponents
+- player cannot move to a cell if there's an opponent

 ### Gameplay

 - a rectangle is displayed around the game field
 - rectangle shrinks and players outside will receive damage
-- players start without any equipment
-- player has inventory
-  - 2 slots for guns
-- items can be looted if there are free slots in inventory
-- guns can be dropped and dropping on top of another gun will swap the currently equipped gun
-- two guns can be equipped and selected from

 - gun shot damage is determined by how close to the center of the cell is clicked

 ### Items